 I used to feel sorry for people who had food allergies, but not anymore.
 I know that sounds harsh, but hear me out! :-) Last week my daughter Britta decided to cook up some treats to test out some allergy-friendly ingredient substitutions and they were some of the best-tasting treats I’d ever had!
-OK, I still do feel sorry for people with allergies, because they just plain aren’t fun, but I’m here today to at least offer hope that you don’t have to “suffer” with boring treats!
+OK, I still do feel sorry for people with allergies, because allergies just plain aren’t fun, but I’m here today to at least offer hope that you don’t have to “suffer” with boring treats!

 While we don’t have any food allergies in our house, my son does have celiacs disease, so we have had to find gluten free substitutions when we bake.
 I know many of you also must eat gluten free AND have other food allergies as well.
 So Britta and I decided to put together a list of allergy-friendly ingredient substitutions that will help us all put some of the YUM back into our baking!